Travel guide

 Bali + Gili/Nusa (with hotel Wi-Fi) 10 days 5-8 GB

-Nomad / remote work 1 month 20 GB or large plan
+Digital nomad / remote work 1 month 20 GB or a large plan

-If you're going to make video calls, use your phone as a hotspot, or upload many videos, go up a tier.
-It's better to have a bit too many GB than to run out halfway through your trip, as recharging on the go is always more of a hassle.
-If in doubt, check out our guide on how much data you need for travel, with examples by usage type.
+If you're going to make video calls, use your mobile as a hotspot, or upload many videos, go up a tier.
+It's better to have a bit more GB than to run out halfway through your trip, as topping up on the go is always more of a hassle.
+If in doubt, check out our guide on tips for saving mobile data while traveling, with examples by usage type.

-eSIM Indonesia: comprehensive guide to having internet in Bali, Jakarta, and all of Java
+eSIM Indonesia: complete guide to having internet in Bali, Jakarta, and all of Java

 Photo: kevin yung · Pexels